 AB 2034 programs participate in a mandatory statewide evaluation that documents their impact.
 Statewide, the program has reduced hospitalization experiences; client data show a 66 percent decrease in hospitalization days statewide from the 12 months before to the 12 months after AB 2034 enrollment.
 Findings also show that about 60 percent of the clients are dealing with substance abuse issues in addition to mental illness and that once enrolled about 84 percent of clients continue in the program.
-Participation in AB 2034 services has reduced incarceration experiences, including the number of unduplicated clients who become incarcerated, the number of incarceration of who has a client of the total the program of the number of days incarcerated (82 percent fewer incarceration days statewide in the 12 months following enrollment compared to the preceding 12 months).
+Participation in AB 2034 services has reduced incarceration experiences, including the number of unduplicated clients who become incarcerated, the number of incarcerations overall, and the number of days incarcerated (82 percent fewer incarceration days statewide in the 12 months following enrollment compared to the preceding 12 months).